microprediction/microprediction/README.md

 ### Lucky you
 Running this [script](https://github.com/microprediction/microprediction/blob/master/crawler_skater_examples/datable_llama.py) makes a heck of a lot more economic sense than bitcoin mining - but few know that.

-Or open this [notebook](https://github.com/microprediction/microprediction/blob/master/submission_examples_die/first_submission.ipynb) and run it on Google's dime and you'll get the joke.
+If you're a notebook person, fine, open [this notebook](https://github.com/microprediction/microprediction/blob/master/submission_examples_die/first_submission.ipynb) and run it on Google's dime.
+You'll get the joke.

 # Me
 Looking for the microprediction [client](https://github.com/microprediction/microprediction/tree/master/microprediction)?